alabiibrahim/Bank-Churn-Analysis/README.md

 Bank Customer Churn Analysis

 ## Project Overview
-This project objective is to analyze an accident report dataset to uncover patterns and insights related to road safety.
-It includes trends in accident frequency, locations, times, and causes.
-The goal is to help improve decision-making and reduce future accidents through data-driven insights.
+This report analyzes customer churn patterns to identify key drivers influencing attrition across demographics, geography, product usage, and satisfaction levels.
+The goal is to uncover actionable insights that help reduce customer churn, improve retention, and maximize customer lifetime value.

 ## Key Questions to Answer

-1. What is the total number of casualties?
+1. What is the overall churn rate and retention rate?

-2. What are the total casualties by accidents severities?
-3. Compute the percentage by casualties.
-4. What road condition does accident mostly occurs?
-5. Accident occurs frequently in what light condition?
-6. What road type does accident mostly occurs?
-7. What area does accident mostly occurs?
-8. What weather condition does accident mostly occurs?
-9. What are the casualty rates by junction control?
+2. Which customer segments are most at risk of churning?

+   • By gender (male vs female)

+   • By age group (young, middle-aged, old, very old)

+   • By geography (Spain, Germany, France)

+   • By card type (Diamond, Gold, Platinum, Silver)

+3. How does customer satisfaction impact churn?

+4. What is the relationship between customer tenure and churn?

+5. Do complaints influence churn, and to what extent?

-10. Compute the number of casualties caused by police force?
+6. How does the number of products owned affect churn?

-11. How often does accident occurs monthly?
-12. What year has the highest casualties?
+7. What is the churn trend by customer age and credit score?

+8. What is the financial impact of churn?

+9. Comparing average bank balances of retained vs churned customers.

 ## Data Source